-1.4.1 Primary Voltage Service
+1.4.1 Primary Voltage Service (i.e. Primary Service, Primary Metered Service)

 Business services are typically below 600 volts, delivered from the secondary side of CEL's distribution transformers.

-Primary service (13.8 kV) is available to qualified customers, provided the service will not, in CEL's opinion, adversely affect service to other customers or CEL's distribution system, and will be distributed by the customer in a safe and reliable manner.
+Primary Service (13.8 kV) is available to qualified customers, provided the service will not, in CEL's opinion, adversely affect service to other customers or CEL's distribution system, and will be distributed by the customer in a safe and reliable manner.
+At the discretion of CEL's Engineering Department, Primary Service may be required.
+This would typically be the case for services which will exceed the capacity of CEL's largest standard transformer, but CEL reserves the sole right to make this determination.
 Customers receiving service at primary voltage may own poles, conductors, cables, transformers, and protective devices.
 This equipment is subject to approval by CEL.
 To assure timely restoration of service in case of failure, this customer-owned equipment should be of the same type or specification as equipment used by CEL.
-Primary voltage service is metered using current transformers, voltage transformers, and transformer-rated meters.
+Primary voltage service is metered using current transformers (CTs), voltage transformers (VTs; also called potential transformers or PTs), and transformer-rated meters.

-Any customer considering primary voltage service must consult with CEL before construction begins to address the location of the point of delivery, primary metering equipment, disconnect devices to separate power company and customer distribution systems, ferroresonance, system protection, and grounding.
+Any customer considering primary voltage service must consult with CEL before construction begins to address the location of the point of delivery, primary metering equipment, disconnect devices to separate Utility owned and Customer owned primary voltage systems, ferroresonance, system protection, and grounding.